Skip to main content

 boolean | "enhanced" | "enhanced-limited" | "native" | "native-limited" | "strict" | "strict-limited" (default false) Click here for demo

-Sets the value with type number instead of string when possible.
-See Number parsing for more details.
-See also the formatQuery option of the same name.
+Sets value type as number instead of string when possible.
+See Number parsing and formatQuery option.

 info